No Escape

 If the current frame has no client, kill Emacs itself.

-We can unbind the key using global-unset-key:
+We can unbind the key using global-unset-key

 (global-unset-key (kbd "C-x C-c"))

-Now when we chord C-x C-c we will receive a message in the minibuffer stating "C-x C-c is undefined".
-Now since my goal is only to prevent myself from unintentionally exiting Emacs, I should mention that I can still trigger the function that closes emacs (exit-emacs) by calling it directly with M-x save-buffers-kill-emacs.
-Let's look at the help for M-x, which is used to execute any command that is configured as being interactively callable:
+we will receive a message in the minibuffer stating "C-x C-c is undefined".
+Now since my goal is only to prevent myself from unintentionally exiting Emacs, I should mention that I can still trigger the function that closes emacs (exit-emacs

 (execute-extended-command PREFIXARG &optional COMMAND-NAME TYPED)